ggonnella/textformats/manuals/TF-Spec_tests.md

 The 'testdata' value is itself a mapping, where the keys are the names of the datatypes to be tested and the values are mappings.
-These contain examples of both valid and invalid textual representations and decoded data can be given, respectively, under the keys 'valid' (and `oneway`, see below) and 'invalid':
+These contain examples of both valid and invalid string representations and decoded data can be given, respectively, under the keys 'valid' (and `oneway`, see below) and 'invalid':
 ```YAML
 testdata: